baldwindavid/token_operator/README.md

 `TokenOperator` makes it easy to develop a keyword-based API such as this, using the keywords that make sense for your application.
-The most obvious use case relates to operating on an Ecto query, but it can operate on any _token_ and has no dependencies.
+The most obvious use case relates to operating on an Ecto query, but it can operate on any _token_ (e.g. `Ecto.Multi`) and has no dependencies.

 ## A Walkthrough